app-masters/redux-lib/README.md

 ## AMCacheActions

-### Working with offline data
+### Working with offline and sync data

 ```
+When you want to save some record, JUST ON CACHE, call saveObjectCache() otherwise saveObject().
+It will save the record just locally, on cache.

+...

+To check for offline data:
 action.hasSyncData - tell you if have some local record
 action.getCountSyncData - will return the count of local records

+...

+To get that records:
 action.getSyncData - will return all local records

+...

-... sync your data like you want ...
+After you sync your data, you can clean offline records:
 action.deleteSyncData (dispatch) - will remove all local record (after you sync)
 ```